Documentation Guidelines

 :ltrim:

-We’ve kept the substitutions list small but others can be added as
+We’ve kept the substitutions list small but others can be added as needed by submitting a change to the doc/substitutions.txt file.

-Code and Command Examples
+Code Blocks and Command Examples

 Use the reST code-block